DNA and the double helix: statistical equilibrium and Neumann's principle: Neumann's principle

 \section{Neumann's principle}

-This states that the symmetry of any measurable physical property of a crystal cannot be lower than that of the crystal point group [7,8,9].
+This states that the symmetry of any measurable physical property of a crystal cannot be lower than that of the crystal point group [7-10].
 The above discussion for a general macroscopic body may thus be said to be a justification of Neumann's principle.
+We remark that the statistical equilibrium is usually, though not necessarilly, thermal: probability $\omega_{s\alpha}=e^{-E_{s\alpha}/kT}/\sum_{s\alpha}e^{-E_{s\alpha}/kT} $.